seed-node/hidden_wav_player/README.md

 ## Features:

-Plays WAV audio files silently.
+- Plays WAV audio files silently.
-No visible user interface during playback.
+- No visible user interface during playback.
-Easy to integrate into scripts or workflows requiring hidden audio playback.
+- Easy to integrate into scripts or workflows requiring hidden audio playback.
-Optionally includes a wait time before audio playback.
+- Optionally includes a wait time before audio playback.

+## Setup:

+Before using hidden_wav_player, make sure to place the `playwav.exe` file in the same directory as `hidden_wav_player.exe`.
+This is necessary for the utility to function correctly.

 ## Usage: